rust-lang/rfcs/active/0000-allocator.md

 As with the [`RawAlloc` trait], the allocators here use `&mut self` rather than `&self` on all of the methods that allocate or deallocate storage, again based on [huon's arguments on discuss] for `&mut self`.

+##### Handling of zero-sized types

+While the `RawAlloc` API explicitly says that passing a 0 size yields undefined behavior, the `typed_alloc` traits all accept zero-sized `T`.

+The thinking behind this was that many low-level system allocators also yield undefined behavior when requesting 0 bytes, and therefore any `RawAlloc` that was going to be a wafer-thin shim over such a system allocator would need to do the same.

+At the same time, we did not want to allow this undefined behavior to bubble all the way up to the expected clients calling into allocators, namely the clients using instances of the `typed_alloc` traits.
+That is, it did not seem reasonable to force every client to put in a separate allocator-free code path for zero-sized types.
+Therefore, those traits all explicitly say that they handle zero-sized types.

+We expect that most implementations of `InstanceAlloc` and `ArrayAlloc` will return a pointer to some static address for every request for allocating a zero-sized type.
+We *could* go so far as to make that their specified behavior.
+However, since we also expect allocators to be used within generic code, and we do not know whether some allocators may actually *want* to provide fresh blocks of memory even on zero sized types (e.g. if they are attempting to tag allocations with headers, or otherwise otherwise make use of a unique address associated with every allocation), we decided instead to leave this portion of the implementation strategy up to the allocator, and thus in generic code the clients are responsible for calling `dealloc` on the supposedly-allocated memory, even when it is zero-sized.

+This should not be a burden on programmers since such a code path matches that of non-zero-sized types, and it should not be a problem for the generated object code, at least under the assumption that the typical implementation strategy will include a no-op path for zero-sized types in `dealloc` that then boils away after inlining.
+(And of course, a client who is really concerned about this could always put in a separate allocator-free code path for zero-sized types; it remains an *option*, and we just wanted to ensure it was not a *requirement*.)

 #### GC integration with `typed_alloc`
 [GC integration]: #gc-integration-with-typed_alloc